Ricotta Cake (Gluten-Free)

 - Let cool before removing.

-- Serve the cake with blueberry compote.
+- Serve the cake with blueberry compote or plum compote.

 Absolutely delicious!
 I used part-skim ricotta because that was what I had in the refrigerator and I omitted the lemon zest.
 I baked the cake in a 9″ cake pan as directed in a counter top oven so I had to adjust the time; however, I didn’t do so successfully.
 When I tested the cake with the cake tester, it came out clean, but the center of the cake fell while cooling.
 I discovered it was not quite done.
 I cut out the center out of the cake, put it on a flat plan and stuck it back in the oven.
 Not something I would do for guests, of course, but I just wanted to see how it would turn out.
 Perfectly fine.
 I think I would serve this cake as is or with fresh fruit.
 It would be too sweet for me with a sweetened fruit topping.